|

 Canine Lens Luxation and Glaucoma -full proposal pending) to continue this

+investigation.
 In the glaucoma studies we have samples from

 17 Basset Hounds including 5 affected individuals, 28 Petit Basset Griffon